Tel Tsaf

 Tel Tsaf (תל צף) is an archaeological site located in the central Jordan Valley, south-east of Beit She'an.
-It was first tested in 1978–1980 by Ram Gophna of Tel Aviv University.
-In 2004–2007 a large excavation project was conducted at the site by Yosef Garfinkel of the Hebrew University of Jerusalem.
-Since 2013 the University of Haifa and the Zinman institute of archaeology started the renewed excavation of Tel Tsaf.
-Tel Tsaf is dated to ca. 5200–4700 BC, sometimes called the Middle Chalcolithic, a little-known period in the archaeology of the Levant, post-dating the Wadi Rabah phase and pre-dating the Ghassulian Chalcolithic phase.
+Tel Tsaf is dated to the Middle Chalcolithic (ca. 5300/5200–4700/4500 BC) a little-known period in the archaeology of the Levant, post-dating the Pottery Neolithic B phase of the Wadi Rabah Culture and pre-dating the Ghassulian of the Late Chalcolithic.

-Discoveries
+History

+Middle Chalcolithic

 The excavations unearthed four architectural complexes.
 Each consists of a closed courtyard with rounded or rectangular rooms and numerous rounded silos.
 Four burials were found within or adjacent to silos.
 Outside the settlement a well was cut into the water table, approximately 6.5 m in depth.

 Common finds included numerous flints, pottery and animal bones.
 The terms "Tel Tsaf Decoration" or "Tsafian" were derived from an assemblage of painted pottery, consisting mainly of relatively elaborate vessels bearing geometric decoration using red and black paint on a white slip background.
 The decoration was executed in two steps: first, white wash was applied to the upper part of the vessel, while the lower part was covered with red wash.
 Second, the patterns were painted in continuous horizontal bands on the upper part of the vessel.
 The painting was executed with a fine brush, in some cases 0.5 mm.

 Other finds included about 150 clay sealings (bullae) and a rich assemblage of imported exotic items including artifacts of basalt and obsidian, beads, sea shells, Nilotic shell, and a few pottery sherds of the Ubaid culture of north Syria.
 This is the first reported occurrence of Ubaid sherds in an excavation in the southern Levant.

 Archaeologists unearthed a 7,200-year-old pottery model of what looks like a silo, possibly the oldest example of a ritual propitiating the gods to preserve the crops or harvest.